 If you need to change accommodation to join the Library, we may offer relocation expenses of up to £8,000 on appointment.
 This may apply to staff who are required to permanently transfer from London to Boston Spa or vice-versa, as well as to new starters.

-If you start on Grade E, D or C you're entitled to 22 days' annual leave during your first year.
-After this, your annual leave entitlement will rise to 25 days a year.
-If you're at Grade B or above, you'll automatically receive 25 days' annual leave.
-Regardless of grade, when you've completed 10 years' service your annual leave allowance will rise to 30 days.
+Our annual leave entitlement is 25 days a year and once you've completed 10 years' service your annual leave allowance will rise to 30 days.
 You'll also benefit from eight bank and public holidays a year.
 On top of this, you'll also receive two and a half days' ‘privilege' leave.

 Maternity leave and pay